Pabjimgar/Preparing-data-for-SQLite/README.md

 The data used in this project comes from the Academy Awards nominations, also known as Oscars.
 It can be found and downloaded for further exploration at https://www.aggdata.com/awards/oscar

+The project file is contained in the folder under the name of notebook.